Investing

 - Best used for long-term, growth-oriented investments like equity ETFs

+Let me paint you a picture.
 If you invest R46,000/year in a TFSA earning an average of 10% per year, after 11 years (when you hit the R500,000 lifetime limit) your investment would be worth approximately R880,000 — and you'd owe zero tax on any of it.
-Continue holding and let it compound further, still tax-free.
+Keep holding and let it compound further, still tax-free.
+That's essentially free money.

 This should be your first investment account.
 Max out your TFSA before investing in taxable accounts.
 See the exact Rand difference with our TFSA vs Taxable Calculator.